-Legal action, at the apex of the compliance pyramid, is taken where, having regard to all the circumstances, the ACCC considers litigation is the best way to deliver an effective outcome.
-The ACCC is more likely to proceed to litigation in circumstances where the conduct is particularly egregious (having regard to the factors set out in Prioritisation of enforcement matters and the exercise of the ACCC's discretion on p.
-3), where there is reason to be concerned about future behaviour or where the party involved is unwilling to provide a satisfactory resolution (having regard to the aims identified in Prioritisation of enforcement matters and the exercise of the ACCC's discretion on p.
-3).

-Under the Trade Practices Act, legal action may result in the court:
+Legal action is taken where, having regard to all the circumstances, the ACCC considers litigation is the most appropriate way to achieve its enforcement and compliance objectives.
+The ACCC is more likely to proceed to litigation in circumstances where the conduct is particularly egregious (having regard to the factors set out on page 2), where there is reason to be concerned about future behaviour or where the party involved is unwilling to provide a satisfactory resolution.
+Under the Competition and Consumer Act, legal action may result in the court:

-- making declarations that a company or individual has contravened the Act - making injunctions restraining current or future conduct, or requiring respondents to take certain action - requiring respondents to publish notices about their conduct and corrective advertising, and to disclose relevant information to others (for example to their customers) - making findings of fact that show contraventions of the Act so that damages may be recovered by consumers and businesses affected by the conduct - where possible, making orders to achieve redress for consumers or businesses harmed by the conduct - making various non-punitive orders, including performing community service or placing respondents on probation (may include orders for implementing a compliance or an education and training program) - imposing significant pecuniary penalties for breaches of the restrictive trade practices provisions, and/or - convicting persons found to have contravened various offence provisions in the Act.
+- making declarations that a company or individual has contravened the Act - making injunctions restraining current or future conduct, or requiring respondents to take certain action - requiring respondents to publish notices about their conduct and corrective advertising, and to disclose relevant information to others (for example to their customers) - making findings of fact that show contraventions of the Act so that damages may be recovered by consumers and businesses affected by the conduct - making orders to achieve financial redress for consumers or businesses harmed by the conduct - making various non-punitive orders, including community service or probation orders (which may include orders for implementing a compliance or an education and training program) - imposing significant pecuniary penalties for breaches of the consumer protection or restrictive trade practices provisions (the ACCC is more likely to seek pecuniary penalties in matters which result in significant consumer detriment, involve blatant conduct or where the traders or individuals concerned have a history of past conduct) - convicting persons found to have contravened various offence provisions in the Act, and/or - imposing prison sentences for serious cartel conduct.